The 10 Key Features in Node.js v6 LTS Boron After You Upgrade

 In addition, this API also brings some new command line arguments to adjust warning output:

-• --trace-warnings to have the stack trace printed to standard error, mirroring error output, useful for finding _where a deprecated API is being used from in your own code or a dependency
+to have the stack trace printed to standard error, mirroring error output, useful for finding where a deprecated API is being used from in your own code or a dependency--trace-deprecation

 $ node -e 'require("sys")'